 Specifically, at the national level, the Ministry of Labour and Social Policy designs, implements and coordinates interventions on labour policy, the adequacy of the social security system, social policies, with particular reference to the prevention and reduction of the conditions of need and distress of people and families.
 The main areas in which the Ministry performs its functions are:

 In the social sphere, in 2017 with the Proxy Act 33/2017 the Network of Protection and Social Inclusion was established (art.
 21 of the Lgs.
-D. 147/2017 ReI),a body coordinating interventions and social services chaired by the Minister of Labour and Social Policy and made up of representatives of the regions, autonomous provinces, local authorities and the INPS, with the aim of fostering greater territorial homogeneity in the provision of benefits and defining guidelines for the interventions indicated.
+D. 147/2017 ReI), a body coordinating interventions and social services chaired by the Ministry of Labour and Social Policies and made up of representatives of the regions, autonomous provinces, local authorities and the INPS, with the aim of fostering greater territorial homogeneity in the provision of benefits and defining guidelines for the interventions indicated.
 Law 26/2019, establishing the Citizenship Income (RdC), has been set up within the Network as a guidance framework and with the aim of facilitating the implementation of the RdC.

 In this context, the Government sets out the general principles of the National Poverty Countering Strategy and its Plan for Anti-Poverty Social Interventions and Services and its budget (to apply to both national resources of the Poverty Fund and Community resources through the Inclusion PON).
 It establishes, with law 26/2019, that the Covenant for Work and the Covenant for Social Inclusion and the support required by them, as well as the multidimensional evaluation that precedes them, are essential levels of benefits.

 The Regions implement their own planning of interventions in line with the national poverty plan, realising the principle of horizontal subsidiarity of social autonomy in the territory, from the perspective of an integrated system of interventions.